Go to our other sites

-Corinth’s innovation was its partnership with the National Center on Education and the Economy (NCEE) and Cambridge International Examinations to roll out internationally benchmarked assessments that are performance based, and supporting curricula that are rigorous and comprehensive.
+Corinth’s innovation was its partnership with the National Center on Education and the Economy (NCEE) and Cambridge Assessment International Education to roll out internationally benchmarked assessments that are performance based, and supporting curricula that are rigorous and comprehensive.
 The district began the rollout in high school four years ago.
 It’s now district wide, across all grades.

 To get a better sense of the program and Corinth’s experiences, we interviewed district superintendent Dr Lee Childress.
 This interview has been edited for brevity.

 The district had been working with NCEE to explore partnerships that could create a more rigorous curriculum at the high school level.
 The ultimate goal was for students to demonstrate performance in order to receive a high school diploma.

 Our district evaluated many national programs and we made the decision to go with Cambridge.
 It was not a decision that the central office made.
 It was not a decision that administrators made.
 It was a decision made by teachers.

 We believed that exposing our children to an international set of benchmarks or standards would enable them to be more successful in college or in a career.
 We didn’t want to cover standards and materials at breakneck speed simply because they are on a test.
 Instead, we collaborated with Cambridge because their program focuses on key standards to success that help our students develop a deeper understanding of material, the ability to think critically, and the confidence to demonstrate their knowledge and skills through performance assessments, rather than multiple choice assessments.